The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 getSimulationStatus

-Gets the current status for a simulation.
+Gets the current status for a simulation by sim_key.

-Use it after runFromBrief.
+Use it after runSimulation.

 Typical sequence: